-New processing and visualization blocks have been designed for this specific TVB-tuning use-case (see following section), improving and expanding what already available within the latest Cobrawap release \citep{cobrawap_zenodo}; these new features are currently implemented in a dedicated development software branch, and will be implemented for full integration in the official Cobrawap software release 0.3.0.
+New processing and visualization blocks are designed for this specific TVB-tuning use-case (see following section), improving and expanding what already available within the latest Cobrawap release \citep{cobrawap_zenodo}; these new features are currently implemented in a dedicated development software branch, and will be fully integrated in the official Cobrawap software release 0.3.0.